pillarsacademy/pillarsacademy.github.io/after-school/about.md

 ---
 <center>
 <b>PASS (Pillars After School Supplements) Community After School Program</b>

 Welcome to Pillars After School Supplements!
-There are numerous educational solutions housed in OCIF in addition to Pillars Academy full time school for KG and under and Quest Prep Academy full time indeoendent school for 1st-5th grade.
+There are numerous educational solutions housed in OCIF in addition to Pillars Academy (full time school for infants - KG) and Quest Prep Academy (full time independent school for 1st-5th grade).

-PASS is an after school program where students can come and learn and form friendships after school 3 days out of the week.
+PASS is a community after school program where students can come and learn and form friendships after school 3 days out of the week.

 Other options are the Friday Qur'an program and Pillars Academy Weekend School on Saturday or Sunday.
-</center></b>

-As of now, our PASS program runs parallel to the local public school districts' calendars, and does not continue through the summer as we have Summer Camp for all ages!
+PASS program runs parallel to the local public school districts' calendars with similar holidays including 3 and 4 day weekends, leaving the best time for continuous learning as Tuesday, Wednesday, & Thursday.

-<b>Pillars Academy now offers it's services and expert teachers to the community via an After School Program including:
-Academic Enrichment, Professional Tutoring & Homework Help, Arabic, Qur'an, fun Islamic Studies classes, and professional Sports Trainings!</b>

-Fall schedule:
+Fall 2016-17 schedule:
 Tuesdays/Wednesdays/Thursdays 3:30-5:30pm Qur'an (Memorization & Recitation), Arabic, and Islamic Studies.
 More class options like piano, tutoring, arts, & sports will be added based on interest in October 2016.